Prop Launching Prop Stands and the Jugglers Who Use Them

 I also recall that at least one or two of the jugglers that Benji Hill coached for the IJA Junior’s Championships used prop stands that launched balls, but I was unable to find any videos of this online.
 If you know of any other examples, please let me know.

-David Cain is a professional juggler, juggling historian, and the owner of the world's only juggling museum.
+David Cain is a professional juggler, juggling historian, and the owner of the world's only juggling museum, the Museum of Juggling History.
 He is a Guinness world record holder and 15 time IJA gold medalist.
-In addition to his juggling pursuits, David is a successful composer, songwriter, multi-instrumentalist, and singer as well as the author of nine books.
+In addition to his juggling pursuits, David is a successful composer, songwriter, multi-instrumentalist, and singer as well as the author of twenty-six books.
 He and his children live in Middletown, OH (USA).
-His favorite color is purple and his favorite food is filet mignon.